-The Hugo Wall School of Urban and Public Affairs enhances the quality of public affairs and administration through:
+The Hugo Wall School of Public Affairs advances excellence in public service through integrated instruction, research and service.

-The Hugo Wall School of Urban and Public Affairs reflects the vision of its namesake, Dr. Hugo Wall, a professor who served the University for forty-two years, from 1929 to 1971.
+The Hugo Wall School of Public Affairs reflects the vision of its namesake, Dr. Hugo Wall, a professor who served the University for forty-two years, from 1929 to 1971.
 In the mid-1940s, Professor Wall began envisioning an academic unit that would link the University and the community.

 Professor Wall's vision first emerged when the University established the Center for Urban Studies to conduct applied research and community service under Dr. Wall's direction.